Browns quarterback Deshaun Watson suspended for 6 games, sources say

 The league had pushed for an indefinite suspension of at least one year and at least a $5 million fine for the 26-year-old Watson during a three-day hearing before Robinson in June.

 Watson can continue to practice and play in exhibition games before his suspension begins the first week of the regular season.
-He would be eligible to return on Oct.
+He can return to practice in Week 4 and would be eligible to play on Oct.
 23 when the Browns play at Baltimore.

+Watson, who signed a fully guaranteed $230 million, five-year contract, will lose only $345,000 if the suspension is unchanged because his base salary this season is $1.035 million.
+His $45 million signing bonus is not affected by the suspension.

-After learning the ruling was imminent, the NFL Players Association issued a joint statement with Watson on Sunday night, saying they will not appeal Robinson’s ruling and urged the league to follow suit.
+After learning the ruling was imminent, the NFLPA issued a joint statement with Watson on Sunday night, saying they will not appeal Robinson’s ruling and urged the league to follow suit.

 “Every player, owner, business partner and stakeholder deserves to know that our process is legitimate and will not be tarnished based on the whims of the League office” the union said in a statement.